enkidevs/curriculum/sql/ddl/indices/when-to-add-indexes.md

 ---

-# When to add Indices
+# When to Add Indices

 ---
 ## Content